-- Link with safeguarding partner arrangements to make sure that staff are aware of the training opportunities available and the latest local policies on safeguarding. - Undergo training, and update this training at least every two years. - Obtain access to resources and attend any relevant or refresher training courses. - Encourage a culture of listening to children and taking account of their wishes and feelings; this includes understanding the difficulties students may have in approaching staff about their circumstances and considering how to build trusted relationships that facilitate communication. - Support and advise staff and help them feel confident on welfare, safeguarding and child protection matters: specifically, to ensure that staff are supported during the referrals processes; and to support staff to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support. - Understand the importance of information sharing, including within school, with other schools, and with the safeguarding partners, other agencies, organisations and practitioners. - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK GDPR. - Keep detailed, accurate, secure written records of safeguarding concerns, decisions made, and whether or not referrals have been made, and understand the purpose of this record-keeping.
+- Link with safeguarding partner arrangements to make sure that staff are aware of the training opportunities available and the latest local policies on safeguarding. - Undergo training and update this training at least every two years. - Obtain access to resources and attend any relevant or refresher training courses. - Encourage a culture of listening to children and taking account of their wishes and feelings; this includes understanding the difficulties pupils may have in approaching staff about their circumstances and considering how to build trusted relationships that facilitate communication. - Support and advise staff and help them feel confident on welfare, safeguarding and child protection matters specifically, to ensure that staff are supported during the referrals processes; and to support staff to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support. - Understand the importance of information sharing, including within school, with other schools, and with the safeguarding partners, other agencies, organisations, and practitioners. - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK GDPR. - Keep detailed, accurate, secure written records of concerns and referrals, and understand the purpose of this record-keeping.

-The designated teacher has a responsibility for promoting the educational achievement of LAC and PLAC, and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
+The designated teacher has a responsibility for promoting the educational achievement of LAC and PLAC, and for children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from state care outside England and Wales.